TomArcher/technical-blog/content/posts/meeting-diet/index.md

 ## Using AI to Scaffold the Code

 To save time, we'll lean on an AI assistant to scaffold the solver code.
 The trick is to phrase the prompt in terms of optimization jargon (**knapsack**, **ILP**, **constraints**) and be explicit about **inputs/outputs**.
-For the solver, we'll use **PuLP**, a lightweight open-source Python library for linear and integer programming.
+For the solver, we'll use **PuLP**, a lightweight open-source Python library for linear and integer programming (ILP).
 It's simple enough for quick experiments like this, yet powerful enough to express dual-constraint knapsack problems cleanly.

 **Prompt:**